 We have sufficient resources for all science teaching units in the school.
 We keep these in a central store where there is a box of equipment for each unit of work.

-The library contains a good supply of science topic books to support children's individual research.
+There is also a collection of science equipment which the children use to gather weather data.
+The library contains a good supply of science topic books and computer software to support children's individual research.